 Similar to a 1-page registration, many survey scam websites do not provide any information at all regarding their business.
 Marketing research companies willingly disclose information regarding their company headquarters, company history, survey panel information, etc. It’s a way for them to not only establish trust between them and new survey takers, but also to businesses who are considering hiring them to conduct surveys.
 A website lacking this important ‘about us’ page may be an online survey scam website.

 Some online survey websites will make claims that include making exorbitant sums of money.
 For example, a claim stating earnings of $150 a day taking online surveys is most likely fraudulent.
-Most verifiable market research companies encourage panellists to take online surveys because their opinions are valuable and influence the products and services of tomorrow.
-Reasonable compensation for surveys is usually awarded to panellists, but taking surveys is not a huge money-making endeavor.
+Most verifiable market research companies encourage survey takers to take online surveys because their opinions are valuable and influence the products and services of tomorrow.
+Reasonable compensation for surveys is typically offered to respondents, but taking surveys is not a huge money-making endeavor.
 Websites promising otherwise should be thoroughly investigated.

-If there is any question in your mind that a website you visit is not that of an online survey company, but is instead an online survey scam – do not complete the registration form!
-Once you hit ‘submit’ on a form, you are agreeing to having your information used in ways that you might not agree with.
-If you’re still feeling adventurous, complete the panel registration form, but set up an alternate e-mail address and provide this address as your contact e-mail.
+If you’re still feeling adventurous, before completing the registration form, set up an alternate e-mail address and provide this address as your contact e-mail.
 This way, if your judgement is incorrect, at least the spam you end up receiving will go to a less important e-mail account.

 Online surveys are a great way to voice your opinions and be compensated for doing so.
 They are fun, addictive, and really do make an impact on the products and services companies develop, modify and discontinue.
 SurveyPolice is at your service to help you differentiate between online survey scam websites and true marketing research companies, wanting and needing your opinion for legitimate purposes.